Remove JFrog CLI Server Configurations

 Important Notes

-• Destructive action: Removing a server configuration deletes its stored credentials permanently.
+• Destructive action.
+Removing a server configuration deletes its stored credentials permanently.
 You cannot undo this.
 After removing, run jf config show to confirm the expected servers are no longer listed.

-• Remove all: Omitting the server ID removes all stored configurations.
+• Remove all.
+Omitting the server ID removes all stored configurations.
 The --quiet flag skips the confirmation prompt in interactive terminal sessions.
 In CI/CD pipelines and non-interactive scripts, the prompt is suppressed automatically regardless of --quiet.

-• Active server: If you remove the active (default) server, there is no active server until you run jf config use <other-id> or add a new one with jf config add.
+• Active server.
+If you remove the active (default) server, there is no active server until you run jf config use <other-id> or add a new one with jf config add.

-• CI/CD cleanup: In pipelines, add jf config rm <server-id> --quiet as a teardown step to avoid leaking credentials in ephemeral environments.
+• CI/CD cleanup.
+In pipelines, add jf config rm <server-id> --quiet as a teardown step to avoid leaking credentials in ephemeral environments.

-• Empty output after remove all: After removing all servers, jf config show returns empty output with exit code 0.
-This is expected — it does not indicate an error.
+• Empty output after remove all.
+After removing all servers, jf config show returns empty output with exit code 0.
+This is expected.
+It does not indicate an error.